 Remuneration practices follow the principle of equal treatment.
 The level of fixed salary varies according to the function.
 The level of variable remuneration reflects Group performance, the performance of the segment or team and/or individual performance.

 The remuneration policy is subject to regular review.
 Relevant legal provisions are applied and implemented in remuneration practices.
-Prescriptions specific to functions, in particular, those relating to identified employees (risk takers), are taken into account.
+Prescriptions specific to functions, in particular, those relating to identified employees, are taken into account.

 Components of remuneration